aws-controllers-k8s/community/docs/content/docs/user-docs/deletion-policy.md

 All ACK controllers support "deletion policy" configuration, which lets the controller know which resources should be deleted from AWS (or left untouched) before deleting their K8s resources.
-This configuration can be defined at any of the following levels (with increasing order of precedence):
+The controller looks for deletion policy configuration in the following order:
-- Within the controller command-line using the `--deletion-policy` argument
+- Within an ACK resource annotation as `services.k8s.aws/deletion-policy`
 - Within a `Namespace` annotation as `{service}.services.k8s.aws/deletion-policy`
-- Within an ACK resource annotation as `services.k8s.aws/deletion-policy`
+- Within the controller command-line using the `--deletion-policy` argument

 Each of these configuration options supports the following values:
 - `delete` - **(Default)** Deletes the resource from AWS before deleting it from